-If you would like to access the N-CAM or if you have any questions or concerns about the administration, scoring, or interpretation of the N-CAM, please contact Margaret Crossley.
+If you would like to access the N-CAM or if you have any questions or concerns about the administration, scoring, or interpretation of the N-CAM, please contact the project lead Margaret Crossley.

 The aim of this project was to identify and describe assisted living and long term care facilities located in First Nation and Métis communities in Saskatchewan.
 While there is a need for long term care beds in Aboriginal communities, establishing such facilities requires stakeholders to negotiate a range of complex jurisdictional and funding challenges.
 One finding of the research revealed a lack of care homes in northern Saskatchewan - an area identified by the Conference Board of Canada as having some of the lowest incomes and poorest housing stock in the country.
 As many care homes are privately owned and operated residences where clients are responsible for the cost of their care, the next step is to determine if there is a connection between housing stock, incomes, and access to care home facilities in the north.

-Research by members of the RaDAR team in rural long term care facilities identified a high rate of physical assault for Special Care Aides (SCAs) [now referred to as Continuing Care Assistants (CCAs) in Saskatchewan] compared to other caregivers.
+Research by members of the RaDAR team in rural long term care facilities identified a high rate of physically responsive behaviours for Special Care Aides (SCAs) [now referred to as Continuing Care Assistants (CCAs) in Saskatchewan] compared to other caregivers.
 CCAs provide the majority of hands-on care in nursing homes and are sometimes referred to as Nursing Aides or Personal Support Workers.
-The research also identified an association between more frequent assault and higher job stress.
+The research also identified an association between more frequent experiences of physically responsive behaviours from residents and higher job stress.

-In 2007 a research team further investigated Continuing Care Assistants' experiences of physically aggressive behaviour, and their perceptions of the causes of the behaviour.
+In 2007 a research team further investigated Continuing Care Assistants' experiences of physically responsive behaviour, and their perceptions of the causes of the behaviour.

 This research was published in the journal Qualitative Health Research, and published in the Journal of the American Medical Directors Association.
 As well, a Study Report was created to share study findings back with the participating CCAs and long term care facilities.
 The team felt that a direct, clear, report format would be the best way to ensure that CCAs had access to the study findings.
 The research team also traveled the province to meet with CCAs in each of the 11 participating facilities to review the report findings.

-In 2010, Allison Cammer presented the keynote address Experience of Physical Aggression in Long Term Care at the Continuing Care Assistant Conference at the then Saskatchewan Institute of Applied Science and Technology (SIAST) [now Saskatchewan Polytechnic] campus in Saskatoon.
+In 2010, Allison Cammer presented the keynote address on the results of this study at the Continuing Care Assistant Conference at the then Saskatchewan Institute of Applied Science and Technology (SIAST) [now Saskatchewan Polytechnic] campus in Saskatoon.
 Following the keynote presentation participants had the opportunity to participate in research focus groups aimed at learning more about incident reporting among Saskatchewan-based care aides.
 The discussions examined what reporting processes are in use, which are most useful, how they are best used within the workplace, and how they can be improved.

 The team neuroradiologist, Sheri Harder, MD, FRCPC, received two years of external funding to evaluate magnetic resonance spectroscopy (MRS) in improving diagnostic accuracy in early AD and in predicting prognosis in patients with mild cognitive impairment.
 Consenting clinic patients underwent serial MRS at baseline (their first in-person follow-up appointment) and at one year.